 The second “sunrise” gesture, at measure 47, signifies the beginning of the exposition’s secondary thematic area, with the new thematic material appearing in measure 59 and lasting through measure 66.
-This material is highly reflective of the primary theme, in that both themes share much of the same contour and rhythmic structure.
+This theme shares much of the same contour and rhythmic structure as the primary theme.
 Key differences lie in splitting the melodic voice in two dissonant, sometimes contrapuntal and otherwise parallel, melodic lines.
 The secondary theme itself appears in measure 59 in the flutes and trumpets (Figure 4), followed by a very familiar answer in 67.
 The pedal-notes follow a similar contour to in the primary thematic area, with the exception of not doubling back to C before descending all the way to F# by the downbeat of measure 89.